ewhitgames-cloud/WordMaster/replit.md

 ## Overview

 This is a modern React-based Wordle game application built with a full-stack TypeScript architecture.
-The application features a web-based word guessing game with statistics tracking, challenge modes, and a polished UI using shadcn/ui components.
+The application features a web-based word guessing game with statistics tracking, challenge modes, and a vibrant Nintendo-style UI using shadcn/ui components with colorful gradients and animations throughout.

 ## User Preferences